srohit0/trafficVision/README.md

 # Traffic Vision
-This app detects cars/buses in a live traffic using deep learning network Yolo-V2.
-It has been optimized for AMD-GPUs using MIVisionX.
+This app detects cars/buses in a live traffic using deep learning network [Yolo-V2](https://pjreddie.com/darknet/yolov2).
+This model is  optimized for inferencing performnce on AMD-GPUs using MIVisionX.

 [![Traffic Vision Animation](media/traffic_viosion.gif)](https://youtu.be/YASOovwds_A)